tembo-io/website/landing/src/content/blog/2024-03-18-pganalyze/index.md

 [//]: # (TODO: Add a screenshot of the pganalyze dashboard showing EXPLAIN Plans)

-# Alerting and Notifications
+# Alerts and Check-Up
 pganalyze provides powerful alerting and notification features that help you stay on top of your database performance.
 You can set up custom alerts based on query performance, system metrics, and other important events. pganalyze will notify you when an alert is triggered, so you can take action to resolve any issues.

+Alerts can be configured to send notifications via email, Slack, and PagerDuty, so you can stay informed about your Tembo instance no matter where you are.

-[//]: # (TODO: Add a screenshot of the pganalyze dashboard showing alerting and notifications)
+[//]: # (TODO: Add a screenshot of the pganalyze dashboard showing alerts and check-up)

 # Conclusion
 We’re excited to bring pganalyze to Tembo Cloud, and we’re confident that this integration will help you better understand